Baritone: Baryton-noble

 The baryton-noble baritone is French for "noble baritone" and describes a part that requires a noble bearing, smooth vocalisation and forceful declamation, all in perfect balance.
-This category originated in the Paris Opera, but it greatly influenced Verdi (Don Carlo in Ernani and La forza del destino; Count Luna in Il trovatore; Simon Boccanegra) and Wagner as well (Wotan; Amfortas).
+This category originated in the Paris Opera, but it greatly influenced Verdi (Don Carlo in Ernani and Don Carlo di Vargas in La forza del destino; Count di Luna in Il trovatore; Simon Boccanegra) and Wagner as well (Wotan; Amfortas).
 Similar to the Kavalierbariton.

 Baryton-noble roles in opera are: